 - When we get rattled or stressed or angry, we can pause and anchor ourselves in the current moment.
 We can start by naming the things we see around us (down to the carpet and our clothing).
 This technique is called grounding, and it puts us back in the here and now.

-- When we pause because we’re stressed or angry, we can pause and then ask ourselves, “Where is this coming from?
+- When we remember to pause because we’re stressed or angry, we can pause and ask ourselves, “Where is this coming from?
 Is there something I need to make this better?”

 - Finally, to re-purpose an old Coca-Cola ad campaign, “It’s the pause that refreshes [us].”